Connecting phases of matter to the flatness of the loss landscape in analog variational quantum algorithms: Framework

 In this work, the parametrized quantum dynamics is chosen to be a series of $M$ quenches where each quench is a quantum evolution under the system's Hamiltonian $H(\thv_m)$ characterized by parameters $\thv_m$, with an evolution time $t_m$.
 The overall unitary evolution is given by

 The model Hamiltonian we study is a disordered Ising spin chain with nearest-neighbour interactions under periodic boundary conditions, given by

 where $Z_i$ and $X_i$ are the single-qubit Pauli-Z and Pauli-X operators acting on qubit $i$, respectively, $J$ is the interaction strength, $B$ is the transverse field strength, and $\{ h_{i}^{(m)} \}_{i=1}^n$ are the on-site disorder energies at the $m$-th quench, which are treated as trainable parameters $\thv_m$.
-When analysing the fundamental VQA properties, we fix the evolution time for each quench to be $1/J$ (but later on for solving actual optimization tasks in the Appendix these times can be treated also as additional trainable parameters).
 The periodic boundary conditions are implemented by identifying $Z_{n+1} = Z_1$ in the interaction term.
+When analysing the fundamental VQA properties, we fix the evolution time for each quench to be $1/J$, but later on for solving actual optimization tasks these times can be treated also as additional trainable parameters.
+Note that the choice of evolution time is not unique.
+An alternative timescale of interest is, for example, $n/J$, which should be sufficient to generate correlations between the first and last qubits in this topology within a single quench.
+We explore this case in Appendix~\ref{appx:diff_time}.

 We initialise the spin configuration in the all-zero state $\ket{\psi_0} = \ket{\vec{0}}$ in the computational basis.
 For each on-site disorder energy, $h_{i}^{(m)}$ will initially be drawn randomly from a uniform distribution over the interval $\left[-\frac{W}{2}, \frac{W}{2}\right]$, where $W$ represents the disorder strength.
 By adjusting the disorder strength, each quench dynamics can explore different phases of matter, as will be discussed in the next subsection.

 This model serves as a simplified version of the trapped ion Hamiltonian used in experiments like those in Ref.~\cite{smith2016many}, but without long-range interactions.
 It has been employed in previous studies for investigating quantum generative modeling~\cite{tangpanitanon2020expressibility}, phase transitions~\cite{thanasilp2021quantum}, as well as sampling quantum advantage~\cite{tangpanitanon2023signatures}.
 While our focus is on this simplified model, we expect that the results obtained will generalize to other systems as well.
 Indeed, in Appendix~\ref{appx:MoreRealisticModel}, we extend our analysis to include the long-range interaction version of the model.